 "What?"
 Even his voice was dark, too shadowed with repressed annoyance for his young age.

 "What do you mean, what?!"
 Naruto yelled, drawing the attention of the rest of the class.
-I flinched a bit.
-He really did have a loud voice, but it seemed ten times louder as the room quieted.
+Hinata flinched a bit.
+She may have enjoyed basking in his aura, but Naruto really did have a loud voice, and it just seemed ten times louder as the room quieted.

 Sasuke didn't seem to feel like answering which wasn't a problem, as Sakura literally climbed over the blond to get to the boy she liked, making it hard for him to argue.

-I sighed, turning my attention to Sakura.
-She had hearts in her eyes, a similar expression to what Naruto had exhibited toward her.
+She sighed, turning her attention back to Sakura.
+The pink-haired genin had hearts in her eyes, a similar expression to what Naruto had exhibited toward her.
 She, however, was staring at Sasuke, who seemed to have no interest in her, or anyone, at all.

-I let my eyes wander over to the third of the trio, the ever silent Sasuke, and was surprised as my gaze met a pair of the darkest eyes I had ever seen.
-I blushed, blinking and turning back around in my seat.
+Hinata let my eyes wander over to the third of the trio, the ever silent Sasuke, and was surprised when her gaze met a pair of the darkest eyes she had ever seen. she blushed, quickly blinking and turning back around in her seat to face the front.

-I sighed quietly to myself, hiding in the large folds of my jacket and trying to disappear.
+Hinata sighed quietly to herself, hiding in the large folds of her jacket and trying to disappear.

 "Starting today, all of you are real shinobi."
-I looked up to see Iruka appear at the front of the classroom in a puff of smoke, several papers in his hands.
+She looked up to see Iruka appear at the front of the classroom in a puff of smoke, several papers in his hands.

-That must be the list of teams, I deduced.
+That must be the list of teams, She silently deduced.
 I don't think we get graduation certificates.
-I'm pretty sure that's what the headbands represent.
+I'm pretty sure that's what the headbands are for.

 "-And Hyuuga, Hinata."

-I glanced up as I heard my name being called by the man I called sensei.
+Hinata glanced up as she heard her name being called by the man she called teacher.
 "Huh?"

-I didn't want to admit I hadn't been paying attention, that I had in fact been moping unjustly, and luckily Iruka seemed to sense that.
-"You're apart of team 7," he repeated for me.
+She didn't want to admit that she hadn't been paying attention, that she had in fact been moping unjustly, and luckily Iruka seemed to sense that.
+"You're apart of team 7," he repeated for the girl.

 Seven...
-Seven wasn't a bad number, I had heard that some even considered it a lucky number.
-I wondered who else I was teamed with.
+Seven wasn't a bad number, She had heard somewhere that it was even considered a lucky number.
+She wondered who else She was teamed with.

-"Iruka Sensei!"
-I flinched as Naruto's booming voice sounded behind me.
+"Iruka!"
+She flinched as Naruto's booming voice sounded behind her again.
 "Why does an outstanding shinobi like myself have to be on the same team as a prick like Sasuke and a freaky Hyuuga?!"

-Freaky Hyuuga?
-That was me, right?
-I was on the same team as Naruto?
+Freaky Hyuuga? that means, right?
+I'm on the same team as Naruto?

-I smiled.
-He was my inspiration to be stronger, and a warm feeling spread across my chest at the idea of being teammates with him.
+Hinata smiled to herself, despite the insult.
+He was her inspiration to be stronger, and a warm feeling spread across her chest at the idea of being teammates with him.

 Sasuke's grades were the best... and Naruto's were the worst...
-I wondered where that left mine on the scale.
-I wasn't bad, but I knew I wasn't the best.
+Hinata wondered where that left hers on the scale.
+She wasn't bad, but she knew she wasn't the best.
 What would Father think of this?
 He probably wouldn't be very happy.

 "Bah."
 Sasuke murmured at Naruto.
 "At least the Hyuuga won't get in my way."
-I turned my head and glanced at the two to find Sasuke glaring ahead and Naruto glaring at him.
+Hinata turned my head again and glanced at the two to find Sasuke glaring ahead and Naruto glaring at him.

-I bit my bottom lip, worry wrinkling my brow.
-I really hoped that this would work out, even with the obvious tension between Naruto and Sasuke.
+she bit her bottom lip, worry wrinkling her brow.
+She really hoped that this would work out, even with the obvious tension between Naruto and Sasuke.

 "This afternoon," Iruka went on, ignoring the boys.
-"We'll introduce you to your Jounin sensei's.
-Until then, take a break.
+"We'll introduce you to your Jounin instructors's.
+Until then, take a break."

-I was hoping to use this break to get to know my teammates.
-Not that I had the nerve to actually approach one of them and ask, I wasn't an instigator, but I had assumed that it would just happen.
+She was hoping to use this break to get to know her teammates.
+Not that she had the nerve to actually approach one of them and strike up a conversation - wasn't an instigator - but she assumed that it would just happen.
 It made the most sense.
-My mistake.
+Her mistake.

 At least it was warmer inside.
 That was a plus.

-I pushed myself off the faded brick and stumbled down the pathway back in the direction of the classroom.
-There weren't many people around, but even so I could feel the eyes of those who stayed on the grounds.
-I was the lone Hyuuga, like usual.
-I hoped it didn't have anything to do with my personality.
-Maybe people found me annoying.
-I should try harder.
+She pushed myself off the faded brick and stumbled down the pathway back in the direction of the classroom.
+There weren't many people around, but even so she could feel the eyes of those who stayed on the grounds.
+She was the lone Hyuuga, like usual.

-I paused, my heart beating in my ears.
-A muffling sound had reached it's way to my sensitive tympanic membrane.
-I glanced around, noting the open window near where I stood.
-It had an awning over it, like the ones that covered the food stands near the school.
-I heard the muffled sound again and realized it was coming from inside the window.
-I took a tentative step closer to investigate.
-I peered my head through the opening, my breath hitching at what I saw.
+Hinata paused, her heart beating in my ears.
+A muffling sound had reached it's way to her sensitive tympanic membrane.
+She glanced around, noting the open window near where she stood.
+It had an awning over it, like the ones that covered the food stands

 He was on the floor, tied and gagged with tape over his mouth.
-His head shifted just enough for him to make eye contact with me, glaring like it was my fault that he was stuck in such a position.
+His head shifted just enough for him to make eye contact with she, glaring like it was her fault that he was stuck in such a position.

-I froze.
+Hinata froze.
 What had happened?
 Was he okay?
-Should I help him?
+Should she help him?
 What if the person who did this was still in there?
-What if they got me too?
-Memories of an event long ago touched the surface of my mind and my hands started shaking.
+What if they got her too?
+Memories of an event long ago touched the surface of her mind and her hands started shaking.

-A muffled grunting caught my attention and I looked back at Sasuke.
+A muffled grunting caught her attention and she looked back at Sasuke.
 He had an onyx eyebrow raised, as if asking "Are you gonna help me or not?"

-"S-sasuke-san?"
-I huffed, catching up to him.
+"S-sasuke?"
+She huffed, catching up to him.
 "What h-h-happened?"
-I was out of breath and still a bit unnerved, making my stutter worse than normal.
+She was out of breath and still a bit unnerved, making my stutter worse than normal.

 "It's none of your business."
-He brushed me off verbally, which in itself was better than ignoring me completely, like he did with most people.
-It was probably because I was his teammate that he offered such a courtesy.
+He brushed her off verbally, which in itself was better than ignoring her completely, like he did with most people.
+It was probably because she was his teammate that he offered such a courtesy.

 "I have to go," he grumbled.
 "Where's Naruto?"

 "Huh?
 What's wrong Sasuke-kun?"
-Sakura took a step back, matching the distance I had with him.
+Sakura took a step back, matching the distance Hinata had with him.

 "You're annoying."
 He smirked cruelly while saying this before turning and walking off to continue his search of Naruto.

 Sakura didn't move for what seemed to be eons.
-I don't even think she realized I was there until I spoke.
+Hinata don't even think she realized that she was still there until she spoke to the other girl.
 "That feeling you h-have right now."
-Her head whipped toward me.
-"It's p-probably what Naruto feels like all the t-time."
+Sakura's head whipped toward her.
+"It's p-probably what Naruto feels like

 She pondered this for a moment before gathering what was left of her bento box from the bench and wandering away, mumbling to herself, "Maybe next time I can be a little nicer to him."

-I paused, unsure of whether or not I should go back inside or follow Sasuke.
-I chose the latter, not feeling comfortable being alone quite yet, and curious about what had happened to the Uchiha.
+Hinata paused, unsure of whether or not she should go back inside or follow Sasuke.
+She chose the latter, not feeling comfortable being alone quite yet, and curious about what had happened to the Uchiha.
 "S-sasuke!"
-I called out, hurrying to him.
+She called out, hurrying to him.

 "hn."
 He didn't look my way as he continued walking, purpose decorating his steps.

 "Y-you..."
-I paused, matching his pace.
-I didn't want him mad at me, but I felt this had to be said.
+She paused, matching his pace.
+She didn't want him mad at her, but she felt this had to be said.
 "You didn't h-have to be so cruel to her."

 "She didn't have to be a moron," he grumbled back. "and why are you following me, Hyuuga?"
-He glanced at me, annoyance in his eyes.
+He glanced at Hinata, annoyance in his eyes.